Vinay876/cjobs/Readme.md

 This is website I am creating for applying for jobs and internships.
 I am using MERN technology to create it.
+This website also has the authencity for checking real user but i have commented it out.

 To create server (backend) i used